Key takeaways

 You do have to be a member of the credit union for at least one month to apply.
 Some credit unions are relatively easy to join.

-A car title loan is another secured loan option where you use your vehicle’s title as collateral.
+A car secured loan using your vehicle title is another secured loan option where you use your vehicle’s title as collateral.
 They are typically for larger amounts, 25%-50% of your car’s value.
-Lenders do not conduct a hard inquiry, making this an accessible option if you have bad credit.
+Lenders do not conduct a hard inquiry, making this an accessible option if you have less than ideal credit.
 The approval process is usually quick, allowing you to access cash almost immediately.

-The problem with car title loans is that they come with high fees plus a short repayment period, usually thirty days.
+The problem with is that they come with high fees plus a short repayment period, usually thirty days.
 It’s common for fees to be equivalent to a 300% APR.
 If you fail to repay the money when due, the lender can sell your vehicle to recoup their losses.

 Title loans are best if you own your vehicle outright and need a substantial amount of money quickly.
 That said, they should be approached with caution.
 You have to pay a very high APR and might lose your vehicle.